French Drains in Dallas

 If the trench for a French drain is lined with filter cloth, the drain will last for many years.
 If only the pipe is wrapped in filter cloth, soil will wash into the gravel in just a few years.

 It may appear simple to install a Foundation French Drain in Dallas.
 Too often they are incorrectly installed.
 The supplies can be foundation at any local hardware store.
 Foundation French drains can be a very effective way for draining subsurface water away from a foundation.
 Follow this video for simple steps on how to install a foundation French Drain System.

 Advanced starts with digging a trench and grades it so the bottom is flat and evenly sloped.
 Next, we line the trench with filter fabric.
 After the fabric is placed, 1 to 2 inches of gravel is placed in the bottom of the trench.
 A perforated pipe is then laid on the gravel.
 The trench filled to a level 4 to 6 inches below the surface and the edges of the filter fabric are laid over the top of the gravel.
 Finally, the top of the trench is filled with soil.

-Advanced’s French drains can either work with gravity, if enough of a slope is available, or be connected to sump pumps depending on your need.
-We never be connect them to downspouts since the purpose of a French drain is to get rid of subsurface water.
+Advanced’s French drains in Dallas can either work with gravity, if enough of a slope is available, or be connected to sump pumps depending on your need.
+We never connect them to downspouts since the purpose of a French drain is to get rid of subsurface water.
 If you fill up a French drain with water by overloading it, you can cause serious damage to your home.